Bubble Comics: Superhero comics

 In October 2012, the publisher started releasing four ongoing monthly series: Major Grom, Demonslayer, Friar, and Red Fury.
 In October 2014, at the very first Comic-Con Russia in Moscow, BUBBLE Comics announced two new series—Exlibrium and Meteora.
 First issues of each came out the same month.
 In the period between December 2013 and February 2014, the first crossover between the BUBBLE Comics lines was published: a joint story arc of Friar and Demonslayer was released under the title Friar against Demonslayer.

 In 2014, two action figures of Red Fury characters were released.
 In October, BUBBLE Comics became a partner in the first Comic-Con Russia festival.

 In October 2015, English-language versions of BUBBLE's comics started appearing on the comiXology platform.

 In May 2016, BUBBLE launched a Kickstarter campaign to publish the English-language hardcover edition of Exlibrium.
 The project was successfully funded, raising $24,554 in total—almost two-and-a-half times more than their initial goal of $10,000.

-In December 2016, the publisher announced the closure of its four principal lines (Major Grom, Demonslayer, Friar, Red Fury) and the opening of four new ones—Igor Grom, Demonslayer vol.2, Realmwalkers, and Allies.
-Each of the old stories ended in the fiftieth issue.
-The first issues of the new lines went on sale on 20 January 2017.
-This initiative was called The Second Wind.